-Rest stop: If you plan your entire ride around exactly when you will hit Hot Chocolate Sparrow café along the path in Orleans, or the Eat Cake 4 Breakfast bakery or El Guapo Baja shore shack on the trail in Brewster, you won’t be the first.
+Rest stop: If you plan your entire ride around exactly when you will hit Hot Chocolate Sparrow café along the path in Orleans, or Guapo's Tortilla Shack on the trail in Brewster, you won’t be the first.

 Cape Cod National Seashore

 Distance: Nauset Trail in Eastham, 1.6 miles; Head of the Meadow in Truro, 2 miles; Province Lands in Provincetown, 5.45 miles (with shorter spurs)